ww-tech/primrose/README_NOTIFICATIONS.md

 ## Error Notifications

 To get notified if your job fails at any point in the DAG, you will need to create a `notify_on_error` key in the `metadata` section of the DAG.
-As above, this will require specifiying the `client`, `channel`, and `token`. `member_id` and `message` are optional.
-An example configuration would like this
+As above, this will require specifying the `client`, `channel`, and `token`. `member_id` and `message` are optional.
+An example configuration would look like this

 ```
 metadata: